Ali Partovi: Neo

 In 2017, Ali Partovi founded Neo, a community of mentors meant to accelerate the development of leadership in the tech environment.
 Ali stopped Angel Investing around this time as this new company includes a venture fund.
 The company identifies top Computer Science students and accelerates their careers by introducing them and investing in their startups.
 It has $200 million in venture funds, over 1200 introductions to startups, 539 community members, and 57 portfolio companies.

 The idea was born out of the pro-sports scouting premises.
 Ali observed how basketball agents and coaches scouted for the best players in varsities and high schools.
 In 2016, he had a conversation with Stephen Curry, who was in the Warriors then, and the idea of scouting tech engineers ceased being just a theory.
 He would identify the most brilliant engineers, recruit them, and introduce them to the mentorship community, made up of veteran technologists.

-In one recorded session with recruits, Ali encourages them to avoid not taking risks.
-He illustrates the model he uses to determine the expected value by plotting the probability of success against the expected value.
-He states that the size of the reward matters than the probability of success.
-Reducing the risk may draw out the outcome of an identified opportunity, only resulting in a small success and a waste of a lot of resources and time.
-Spectacular failure or spectacular success constitutes good outcomes for Ali.
+In 2023, Neo led Bluesky's seed round.